towersvault/shinpokered/README.md

   - Only the active bag's item list is recognized by the game's systems
     - For example, you cannot enter the Cinnabar Gym if the Secret Key is not in the active bag
 	- Same for Stadium compatibility, detecting only the bag list that was active when last saved
+- The player's party 'mons now have temporary field move slots for HM moves
+  - Each party 'mon has 1 slot separate from its regular move list
+  - A field move in this slot can be used in the overworld as normal
+  - You will be asked about filling the slot when teaching a field move out of battle
+  - You cannot overwrite a slot with a field move already in it
+  - A slot is cleared when its 'mon leaves the party (such as being put in the PC)
+  - In the case of a 'mon with 4 regular field moves:
+    - The slotted temporary move cannot be menu-selected
+	- The slotted temporary move, if it's a HM move, can be used via quick-key

 #Graphics